c-sleuth/docxutils/README.md

 # docxutils

-A small utility module for working with docx files
+A small utility module for working with docx files without having to create any temp file or directory

 This was cobbled together quickly, error handling is minimal and by minimal I mean next to none... sorry I just needed these features quickly